UgoPelissier/graphnet/README.md

 ```

 ### Download data
 The dataset is available.
-In a different folder than the one containing this repository, run:
+If you have not downloaded yet for Meshnet, in a different folder than the one containing this repository, run:
 ```bash
 git clone https://github.com/UgoPelissier/dataset
 ```